aimetz/Resume/README.md

 WheelPole uses the same algorithm as Flappy, but uses the code from DRLib.
 I am currently using wheelPole for a project in my Electrical Engineering course.
 I am building an inverted pendulum controlled by a reaction wheel.
-(Example: https://www.youtube.com/watch?v=xlzi8Q5G42k&ab_channel=GraysonG), but rather than use a PID controller to determine motor output I plan to use machine learning to control it.
-WheelPole definitely provides a useful simulation for this training, although it is still a work in progress and it is a slightly similified version of reality since the motors are able to output a constant torque at all times, which is not quite accurate.
+(Example built by someone else: https://www.youtube.com/watch?v=xlzi8Q5G42k&ab_channel=GraysonG), but rather than use a PID controller to determine motor output I plan to use machine learning to control it.
+WheelPole definitely provides a useful simulation for this training (A video of the output from training: https://youtu.be/l8ELb89swis), although it is still a work in progress and it is a slightly similified version of reality since the motors are able to output a constant torque at all times, which is not quite accurate.
 Nonetheless, the core of the physics is spot on and